sahil311289/esrally_docker/README.md

 3. Run this image using: docker run -it --net <network_name> esrally:0.1 bash
 4. Get IP address from the host machine: docker network inspect <network_name>
 5. Using IP address of the container attached to this network, test Elasticsearch from bash of ESRally: curl elasticsearch:9200
-6. install openjdk-8 using: yum -y install java-1.8.0-openjdk java-1.8.0-openjdk-devel
-7. Invoke esrally using: esrally --track=geopoint --target-hosts=elasticsearch:9200 --challenge=append-no-conflicts-index-only --pipeline=benchmark-only
+6. Invoke esrally using: esrally --track=geopoint --target-hosts=elasticsearch:9200 --challenge=append-no-conflicts-index-only --pipeline=benchmark-only